 - Inmates will have their classification reviewed under the following circumstances: - All inmates who were initially classified and housed as maximum security will be reviewed within one week of their arrival. - All inmates who were re-classified as maximum security as a result of disciplinary actions will be reviewed within 10 days of the placement.
-A re-classification of maximum security does not necessarily constitute disciplinary action if the inmate is not held in isolation status. - All inmates who were classified as maximum security for medical reasons, will be reviewed when the medical hold has been released. - All inmates who were classified as maximum security due to a "hold" will be reviewed when the hold has been released or modified. - When an inmate has received a sentence of 60 days or more and has requested a review of his/her classification.
-The inmate may request a classification review no more often than every
+A re-classification of maximum security does not necessarily constitute disciplinary action if the inmate is not held in isolation status. - All inmates who were classified as maximum security for medical reasons, will be reviewed when the medical hold has been released. - All inmates who were classified as maximum security due to a "hold" will be reviewed when the hold has been released or modified.

-- Upon the written request of Correctional Officers assigned to the inmate's housing unit.
+- An inmate may request a review of his/her classification once a week.
+The Classification Committee will consider all factors in reviewing the inmate's classification.
+After a decision has been made, the inmate will receive notification of the decision from the committee. - Upon the written request of Correctional Officers assigned to the inmate's housing unit.
 The request must include the reasons why a review may be necessary. - Upon the written request of the Probation Department to evaluate suitability for release programs.